raghavmallampalli/Ubuntu_setup_scripts/README.md

 For a list of useful commands and tips, check out [help](Help.md)

 ## basic
 Basic setup of Ubuntu.
 It installs some essential packages and their dependencies.
 Additionally it also installs a IDE of your choice (Sublime/Atom/VS Code).
-Finally it installs Python3, useful libraries in Python3 and octave.
+Finally it installs miniconda3 (by choice) with python3.

 IMPORTANT: Bash shell is replaced by a zsh+zim configuration.